confluentinc/schema-registry/docs/security.rst

     authentication.roles=some-schema-registry-id
     authentication.realm=SchemaRegistry-Props

-The ``authentication.roles`` config defines a comma separated list of user roles.
-To be authorized to access |sr| an authenticated user must belong to at least one of these roles.
+The ``authentication.roles`` config defines a comma-separated list of user roles.
+To be authorized to access |sr|, an authenticated user must belong to at least one of these roles.

 The ``authentication.realm`` config must match a section within ``jaas_config.file``, which defines how the server authenticates users and should be passed as a JVM option during server start:

 .. code:: bash

-    $ export SCHEMA_REGISTRY_OPTS=-Djava.security.auth.login.config=/path/to/the/jaas_config.file
+    export SCHEMA_REGISTRY_OPTS=-Djava.security.auth.login.config=/path/to/the/jaas_config.file
-    $ <path-to-confluent>/bin/schema-registry-start <path-to-confluent>/etc/schema-registry/schema-registry.properties
+    <path-to-confluent>/bin/schema-registry-start <path-to-confluent>/etc/schema-registry/schema-registry.properties

 An example ``jaas_config.file`` is: